 What is ADR

-The ADR is a set of regulations that establishes the technical and administrative requirements that must be met to transport dangerous goods safely.
+ADR is a set of rules that establishes the technical and administrative requirements that must be met to transport dangerous goods safely.
 These regulations cover everything from the classification of dangerous goods to packaging, labeling, documentation, training and transport safety.

 ADR applies to all companies transporting dangerous goods by road, including transport companies, manufacturers, distributors and importers/exporters.